Waratah Research Network Members

 University Representative

-Deputy Vice Chancellor of Enterprise, University of Technology Sydney (UTS), Chair of the NSW/ACT Deputy Vice Chancellors (Research) Committee
+Deputy Vice Chancellor (Research and Innovation), University of Newcastle, Chair of the NSW/ACT Deputy Vice Chancellors (Research) Committee

 Richard Cox